-by Hamid Mohseni, Iranian-German activist and free-lance journalist based in Berlin, who is involved in the Iran solidarity networks since the 2009 uprising
+by Hamid Mohseni, Iranian-German free-lance journalist based in Berlin, who is involved in the Iran solidarity networks since the 2009 uprising

 It’s kicking off in Iran.
 Millions have taken to the streets in anti-government protests.
 Twenty people are reported dead, more than 1700 arrested.
 But the dynamic is not declining.
 Unlike 2009, this period of protest has much more potential, because Iran’s no future-generation – like here in Europe – has nothing to lose and is willing to risk everything.